-Study Subject(s): The studentships are awarded for studying materials science, metallurgical, electrical, mechanical, industrial, chemical, environmental and computer engineering majors.
+Study Subject(s): Scholarships are awarded for studying materials science, metallurgical, electrical, mechanical, industrial, chemical, environmental and computer engineering majors.

-Course Level: The studentships are available for full-time undergraduate (freshman, sophomore and junior) students enrolled at an accredited North American college or university.
+Course Level: Scholarships are available for full-time undergraduate (freshman, sophomore and junior) students enrolled at an accredited North American college or university.

 Scholarship Provider: Association for Iron and Steel Technology

 User Review( votes)

 -Applicant must be a current university freshman, sophomore or junior.

 -Applicant must be enrolled full-time in an engineering program at an accredited North American university.
 Qualified majors are metallurgy, materials science, chemical, electrical, mechanical, industrial, computer science, and environmental engineering.